Virgin Birth: Is That Even Possible?

 after reading about virgin birth

 Most mammalian embryos created by artificial parthenogenesis have died during the gestation period.
-An experiment conducted on mammals (mice) suggests that paternal contribution is crucial for an egg to develop into an embryo.
-This is because a mammalian embryo requires the correct combination of genetic material from the mother and the father to survive.
+An experiment on mice suggests that paternal contribution is crucial for an egg to develop into an embryo in mammalian species.

 Both sperm and egg cells have a unique set of genetic imprints.
-This means that certain genes remain dormant in sperm, but work in eggs and vice-versa.
-30 genetic imprints work only if they come from the sperm.
+This means that certain genes remain dormant in sperm but work in eggs and vice-versa.
+Thirty genetic imprints work only if they come from the sperm.
 Similarly, there are another 30 genetic imprints that are active if they come from the mother.
 Hence, the genetic imprints from the father prevent parthenogenesis in mammals.

 Conclusion

-In cases where a species experiences a rapid decline of population or have been isolated from fertile males, parthenogenesis is the last hope for the species’ survival.
-Whereas, in cases like that of the condor, parthenogenesis might simply be a part of natural progression.
+In cases where a species experiences a rapid population decline or has been isolated from fertile males, parthenogenesis is the last hope for the species’ survival.

-The scientists are still not sure how the phenomenon of “virgin birth” originated or how many species are capable of displaying such natural “miracles”.
-There is clearly still a lot to be discovered about parthenogenesis, but there are plenty of great minds on the case!
+Scientists are still not sure how the “virgin birth” phenomenon originated or how many species can display such natural “miracles.”
+There is still a lot to be discovered about parthenogenesis, but there are plenty of great minds on the case!

 References (click to expand)